ROT101/learn_something/README.md

 # LEARN SOMETHING

+## virtualbox
+:**VirtualBox
+is a hosted hypervisor for x86 virtualization developed by Oracle Corporation.
+It allows users to create and run virtual machines on their computers, enabling them to install and run multiple operating systems simultaneously**

 **take your first steps in the world of cybersecurity** \
  start here: [network introduction](https://github.com/ROT101/learn_something/blob/main/networking/1.what_is_a_network.md) for a step by step path